-5.4.3.5.2.1 Timing.
-Membership on case and subcommittees will be determined by the members of the Promotion, Tenure, and Review Committee that will be conducting the reviews.
-This will normally occur at the end of the previous academic year, early enough that the members of the case committees can offer advice on external reviewers (as described in 4.3.4.6.2.1).
-[Added 17-03, Board, Oct.
-21, 2017]

-5.4.3.5.2.2 Use of Replacements.
+- 5.4.3.4.2.1 Use of Replacements.
 Normally replacement members (see 5.4.3.5.3) should be used only when they are forced by recusals by elected members of the Committee, that is, when it is impossible to staff a case committee with the available elected members of the Committee.
 [Added 17-03, Board, Oct.
-21, 2017]

-5.4.3.5.2.3 Midterms.
-Case committees for midterm reviews consist of three professors, three associate professors, and the Provost.
-All divisions must be represented, with three faculty members from each paired division.
+21, 2017] - 5.4.3.4.2.2 Midterms.
+Case committees for midterm reviews consist of two professors, two associate professors, and the Provost.
+All divisions must be represented.
 [Added 17-03, Board, Oct.
-21, 2017]

-5.4.3.5.2.4 Tenure and Promotion to Associate Professor, and Tenure for Faculty Members at the Rank of Associate Professor.
+21, 2017, 24-18, Board May 23, 2025] - 5.4.3.4.2.3 Tenure and Promotion to Associate Professor, and Tenure for Faculty Members at the Rank of Associate Professor.
 Case committees for tenure and promotion to the rank of associate professor, or tenure for those who hold the rank of associate professor, will consist of four professors, two associate professors, and the Provost.
 All divisions must be represented, with three faculty members from each paired division.
 [Added 17-03, Board, Oct.
-21, 2017]

-5.4.3.5.2.5 Promotion to Professor, and Tenure for Faculty Members at the Rank of Professor.
+21, 2017] - 5.4.3.4.2.4 Promotion to Professor, and Tenure for Faculty Members at the Rank of Professor.
 Case committees for promotion to professor, or tenure for those who hold the rank of professor, will consist of four professors, one from each academic division, and the Provost.
 [Added 17-03, Board, Oct.
-21, 2017]

-5.4.3.5.2.6 Department Head appointments.
+21, 2017] - 5.4.3.4.2.5 Department Head appointments.
 A subcommittee consisting of four elected members of the Committee, representing each academic division, will advise the Provost on Department Head appointments.
 [Added 17-03, Board, Oct.
-21, 2017]

-5.4.3.5.2.7 Leave Requests.
+21, 2017] - 5.4.3.4.2.6 Leave Requests.
 A subcommittee consisting of four elected members of the Committee, representing each academic division, will advise the Provost on leave requests.
 [Added 17-03, Board, Oct.
-21, 2017]

-5.4.3.5.2.8 Balanced Workload.
+21, 2017] - 5.4.3.4.2.7 Balanced Workload.
 Working within the rules described above, the determination of case committees and subcommittees should prioritize an equitable workload for the membership of the Committee, including the Chair, while having at least some members with prior PTR experience on case committees and subcommittees.
 [Added 17-03, Board, Oct.
-21, 2017, 19-30]
+21, 2017, 19-30] - 5.4.3.4.3 Replacements.

-5.4.3.5.3 Replacements.
 An elected member will not be present for or participate in the Committee's review and vote if that member belongs to the same department/program as the person under review or if the member is a spouse, domestic partner, child, parent, or sibling of a person who has participated as a Department Head/Program Chair or department/program member in the evaluation of the person under consideration.
 In addition, members of the Committee are expected to recuse themselves when they believe there is a conflict of interest.
 Under certain circumstances, these recused elected members of the Committee will need to be replaced by ad hoc alternates.
-If the Chair of the Committee is not recused from a sufficient number of cases such that the Chair's caseload is similar to that of other Committee members, the Chair may be recused from additional midterm or promotion reviews.
+If the Chair of the

+Committee is not recused from a sufficient number of cases such that the Chair's caseload is similar to that of other Committee members, the Chair may be recused from additional midterm or promotion reviews.
 These additional recusals are to be determined by a random selection process and can only be taken when they will not create the need for replacement members.
 [97-18, 02-22, 17-03 and 17-04, Board, Oct.
 21, 2017, 19-30]